 Skin infections and abscesses, or pockets of pus collected in skin tissue, is a common danger among those who inject heroin.
 Non-sterile equipment, poor hygiene and contaminants found in heroin contribute to the risk of infection or abscess.
 Oval-shaped scars may also develop near the injection site, causing permanent damage to often-visible skin.

 A condition known as endocarditis, which is the inflammation of the interior lining of the heart, may occur after injecting heroin over long periods of time.
-Without treatment, endocarditis can result in damaged or destroyed heart valves, which can have serious, life-threatening consequences.
+Without treatment for heroin use disorder, endocarditis can result in damaged or destroyed heart valves, which can have serious, life-threatening consequences.